 In general, I've learned that busy market streets that match my own energy level are the best places to both meet new people and share work.
 In two years, I've met people from all types of professional backgrounds (such as STEM and education) that want to know more about art in general, not just what I produce.
 It always gave me a good feeling to know that I could provide a viewpoint that is from an artist and an everyday person.
 The open air helps people I meet to open up their minds, help the ideas flow easier.
 The chemical reaction can't be forced- the common ground between me and visitors is how we can build on what we both do and don't know about art.

 The best times are when I talk about what I do, and why.
-It gives me a chance to talk about energy, and my obsession with extraterrestials.
-It gives them a chance to chat with possibly the weirdest person they've met all week.
+It gives me a chance to talk about energy, and my obsession with extraterrestrials.
+Also, people that stop by my table can chat with possibly the weirdest person they've met all week.
 They talk about their jobs- I answer questions about mine.
 We chat about art markers and digital painting.
 Past lives in high school art clubs and tracing Taz from Looney Toons.
 My conversation partners are secret artists with the treasure stash of work in their attic, that create their masterpieces during a Sunday art class; or the cousin of a young gifted artist, who needs an actual face to talk to about starting out in art.
 Or the well-intentioned yuppie, who is confused by the black and white and seeming lack of subject matter in my artwork.
 Anybody, for that matter.

 Tomorrow, August 1st, I will be outside, rain or shine.
 I will hopefully have amazing conversations full of ideas and good energy, and crank out some live art too.